Skip to main content

 Cryptocurrency: Special Considerations

 Cryptocurrency operates differently from every other digital asset.
-It is not held by a company that can grant or deny access — it exists on a distributed blockchain, and access depends entirely on controlling the private key (a cryptographic credential) or seed phrase (a series of words that generates the private key).
+It is not held by a company that can grant or deny access.
+It exists on a distributed blockchain, and access depends entirely on controlling the private key (a cryptographic credential) or seed phrase (a series of words that generates the private key).

 If There Are No Private Keys

 If the deceased held crypto on an exchange (like Coinbase or Kraken), the exchange holds the private keys.
-You can potentially access the account through the exchange's estate process — similar to a financial institution.
+You can potentially access the account through the exchange's estate process, similar to a financial institution.
 Contact the exchange's customer support for their estate claims process.

 If the deceased held crypto in a self-custody wallet (hardware wallet like a Ledger or Trezor, or a software wallet), no private keys means no access.
 The crypto is permanently inaccessible and lost.
 There is no company to call.
 No court order can recover it.